Developing a network of care

 Lead organisation: Mid and East Antrim Agewell Partnership (MEAAP)

-The Trust has made the award to enable the delivery of IMPACT (Involving Many to Prescribe Alternative Care Together), a new programme of community-based care and support for older people encompassing a wide range of activities, services and support.
-It aims to reach a minimum of 1,100 people aged 65 years and over in Mid and East Antrim, through up to 13,200 funded “alternative care prescriptions”.
+The Trust made the award to enable the delivery of IMPACT (Involving Many to Prescribe Alternative Care Together), a programme of community-based care and support for older people encompassing a wide range of activities, services and support.
+It has now reached over 1,100 people aged 65 years and over in Mid and East Antrim.

-Through the mechanism of Community Partnership Agreements, the services of GP practices, community pharmacists and staff from a range of community-based organisations and public care services will be co-ordinated by local health and well-being hubs.
-If successful, the partnership hopes to see the project replicated in other local authority areas.
+Through the mechanism of Community Partnership Agreements, the services of GP practices, community pharmacists and staff from a range of community-based organisations and public care services are co-ordinated by local health and well-being hubs.
+Currently (Jan 2020), the evidence is showing that the concept has been proven to produce positive outcomes for all stakeholders as well as being cost-effective.
+The partnership is about to embark on detailed discussions and planning with the Health and Social Care Board and Dunhill to scale and spread the model.

 Follow MEAAP on Twitter